 So each of us has a choice to allow our hearts to be wicked or to seek and possess a pure heart.
 We are told that, " No one who abides in him keeps on sinning; no one who keeps on sinning has either seen him or known him."
 (1Jo 3:6); nor will they live with him for eternity.
 However, there is a reward for those who seek and possess a pure heart, “they will see God.”

 Do you want to see God?
-Many want to see God, yet they are not interested in keeping a guarding their heart?
+Many want to see God, yet they are not interested in guarding their heart?
 Psalms 4:23 says, “Above all else, guard your heart, for it affects everything you do.”
 We could focus on the things we that cause an impure heart, instead what can we do to guard our hearts?
 What scripture verse(s) comes to your mind that challenges us to keep our hearts pure?

 Dear Father, Search me, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.
 In Jesus name I pray, Amen.